natalied0000/Stock-Value-Prediction-with-LSTM/README.md

 # Stock-Value-Prediction-with-LSTM

-This document serves to accompany Python code for "Stock Value Prediction with LSTM" for Machine Learnine module 2201 at Prague City University by Natalie Dvoranova.
+This document serves to accompany Python code in Jupiter Notebook for "Stock Value Prediction with LSTM" for Machine Learnine module 2201 at Prague City University by Natalie Dvoranova.
 The code trains a LSTM model to predict stock value in time series and compares the results to a model trained with same data in Linear Regression.

 # Configuration instructions